mattjegan/wtfuzz/README.md

   -t num_threads      an optional number of threads to use to send requests.
   -o output_file      an optional file to log output to.
-  -m http_method      http method to use for requests --only http_status  only show requests that return http_status
+  -m http_method      http method to use for requests -c http_status color  customize what color a given http status code will
+                        display as.
+Note: this parameter can be specified multiple times.
+Available Colors:
+                        [red,green,yellow,blue,black,magenta,cyan,white]
+  --only http_status  only show requests that return http_status
 ```